Humping Behaviour in Dogs.

 dog sitting, pet sitting

-dog sitting, pet sitting Sexual.
 It is perfectly natural for non-neutered dogs to hump.
 This is due to their hormones.
-However, while male dogs will attempt to hump other dogs, they can also do this with toys, people and even thin air.
+However, while male dogs will attempt to hump other dogs, they can also do this with toys, people and even thin air.humping behaviour in dogs

-dog sitting, pet sitting Medical problems.
 Although less common, the dog may hump if he has skin conditions which cause him to itch.
-Humping can rarely indicate conditions relating to the bladder.
+Humping can sometimes indicate conditions relating to the bladder.

 If this behaviour is infrequent the best thing to do is to ignore it.
 However, if it involves a person, the easiest response is to get up and walk away.
 Dogs that hump the air in excitement, are also simply engaging in a natural behaviour which should be considered normal – so best to just laugh it off.

-Be aware, that if your dog sometimes tries to hump other dogs – female or male – they may react aggressively to such an imposition.
+Be aware, however, if your dog tries to hump other dogs – female, or male – they may react aggressively to such an imposition.
 Be ready to intervene.

 Generally speaking, occasional humping behaviour is normal for dogs and doesn’t usually need addressing.